Labour Party (UK): European and international affiliation

 The Labour Party was a founder member of the Party of European Socialists (PES).
-The European Parliamentary Labour Party's 10 MEPs were part of the Socialists and Democrats (S&D), the second largest group in the European Parliament.
+The European Parliamentary Labour Party's final 10 MEPs were part of the Socialists and Democrats (S&D), the second largest group in the European Parliament.
 The Labour Party was represented by Emma Reynolds in the PES presidency.

 The party was a member of the Labour and Socialist International between 1923 and 1940.
 Since 1951, the party has been a member of the Socialist International, which was founded thanks to the efforts of the Clement Attlee leadership.
 In February 2013, the Labour Party NEC decided to downgrade participation to observer membership status, "in view of ethical concerns, and to develop international co-operation through new networks".
 Labour was a founding member of the Progressive Alliance international founded in co-operation with the Social Democratic Party of Germany and other social-democratic parties on 22 May 2013.